iWinston/typeorm-plus/docs/select-query-builder.md

     .getOne();
 ```

-This will load timber's profile photo and set it to `user.profilePhoto`.
+This will load Timber's profile photo and set it to `user.profilePhoto`.
 If you want to load and map a single entity use `leftJoinAndMapOne`.
 If you want to load and map multiple entities use `leftJoinAndMapMany`.

 ## Getting the generated query

 Sometimes you may want to get the SQL query generated by `QueryBuilder`.
-To do it use `getSql`:
+To do so, use `getSql`:

 ```typescript
 const sql = createQueryBuilder("user")